ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Tools and techniques are the part of the transition that lists processes and means that are needed to allow the foundation laid by the project to last into the future.
 # Product Documentation
 Product documentation within the transition plan should include specifications, configurations, playbooks, and other artifacts developed during the project.
 These artifacts will provide a permanent record of what has occurred.
+# Maintenance Schedule
+Part of the transition plan that indicates what activities are needed to ensure the work of the project continues.
 # Reasons for Change Request
 Aggressive goals, team improvements, strategic changes, and scope creep are all common reasons for change requests in a project.
 # SOW (Statement of Work)